-Lagavulin Distillery was founded in 1816 on the south coast of Islay, making 2016 their 200th anniversary.
-There are no doubt many tales set within the walls of this place throughout these 200 years but perhaps the most famous of them, thanks in part to film director Ken Loach, is the story of Malt Mill – the distillery within a distillery.
+Lagavulin Distillery was founded in 1816 on the south coast of Islay.
+That makes 2016 the distillery’s 200th anniversary.
+There are no doubt many tales set within the walls of this place but perhaps the most famous of them, thanks in part to film director Ken Loach, is the story of Malt Mill, the distillery within a distillery.

-Lagavulin rests on the Kildalton coast between neighbouring distilleries Laphroaig and Ardbeg.
-For the most part the relationship between these whisky giants is of healthy competition and respect but it has perhaps not always been so.
+Lagavulin rests on the Kildalton coast between neighbouring Laphroaig and Ardbeg.
+For the most part, the relationship between these whisky giants is of healthy competition and respect but it has perhaps not always been so.
 In 1889 Lagavulin came under the ownership of Peter Mackie of Mackie & Co – famed for the creation in 1891 of the White Horse Blend.
-As well as running Lagavulin, Mackie also acted as ‘sales agent’ for Laphroaig but lost this role after a legal dispute over water sources.
+As well as running Lagavulin, Mackie served as the sales agent for Laphroaig but lost that role after a legal dispute over water sources.

-Mackie though was famed for a fiery temperament and responded in characteristic style by establishing a new distillery within the Lagavulin grounds with which to replicate the Laphroaig style.
+Mackie was famed for his fiery temperament and responded in characteristic style by establishing a new distillery within the Lagavulin grounds with which to replicate the Laphroaig style.
 He named it Malt Mill.
-However, despite hiring staff from Laphroaig to help him he was unable to match the distinctive character of his neighbour and although Malt Mill continued to provide for the White Horse blend, it was never bottled as a single malt and would eventually be wound down in 1962.
+Despite poaching staff from Laphroaig, however, he was unable to successfully match the distinctive character of his neighbour.
+Malt Mill continued to provide for the White Horse blend but was never bottled as a single malt and eventually ceased production altogether in 1962.

 Today, Malt Mill is lost to the mists of time.
 All that survives is a single sample bottle of New Make, taken from the last spirit run in ’62 which now rests in a dusty cupboard within the distillery walls.
-Of course one can’t help but wonder if there could exist, somewhere, maybe, a surviving bottle or even a cask tucked away in a forgotten corner somewhere – which is exactly the premise behind Ken Loach’s excellent 2012 film ‘The Angel’s Share’ that see’s a group of no-hopers set out to steal the contents of a recently discovered cask of priceless Malt Mill.
-Well worth a watch if you haven’t already.
+Of course, one can’t help but wonder if there could exist, somewhere, maybe, a surviving bottle or even a cask tucked away in a forgotten corner somewhere – and that is exactly the premise behind Ken Loach’s excellent 2012 film ‘The Angel’s Share‘ when a group of no-hopers set out to steal the contents of a recently discovered cask of priceless Malt Mill.